-Drumstick – Allium sphaerocephalum Share this:Click to share on Pinterest (Opens in new window)Click to share on Facebook (Opens in new window)Click to share on Twitter (Opens in new window) Common Name: Drumstick Botanical Name: Allium sphaerocephalum, A-lee-um sfay-ro-SEF-a-lum Decorative Life: 14 days.
+Drumstick – Allium sphaerocephalum Share this:Click to share on Pinterest (Opens in new window)Click to share on Facebook (Opens in new window)Click to share on Twitter (Opens in new window) Shop our Growers Choice Subscription!
+Shop Now Designed with love!
+Our Grower's Choice Subscription freshly picked and delivered to your door every month.
+Shop Now Common Name: Drumstick Botanical Name: Allium sphaerocephalum, A-lee-um sfay-ro-SEF-a-lum Decorative Life: 14 days.
 Flower Color: Purple Availability: Fall, Summer Harvest Instructions: Harvest when flowers are about 30% open.
 Family Roots: Member of Liliaceae (lily family).
 Native of Europe, North Africa and Western Asia.
 Related species include agapanthus, clivia, lycoris and daffodil.
 Personality: Flower clusters are globe-shaped.
 Plant is a bulbous perennial, classed as a monocotyledon, leaves mostly parallel veined.
 Stems produce onion-like odor when cut.
 Storage Specifics: Can be stored in water for nearly one month at 32-35F.
 Tidbits: Stems look like bass drumsticks.
 Two inch round flower heads on 20 inch stems.
 Allium is the Latin name for garlic and sphaerocephalon means spherical-headed.
-What's New - Find the newest in distinct floral designs from our collection of premium luxury flowers, plants and gifts for any occasion.